-For many families, the option of a traditional, formal and religious service may not be in keeping with their wishes or those of the deceased.
-Families are now looking at having a service that reflects the person's life who has passed away, a celebration of their life that will provide a much more positive funeral experience.
+For many, a traditional funeral may not be in keeping with their wishes.
+Families are now looking at having a service that reflects the life of someone who has passed away, a celebration of their life that will provide a much more positive funeral experience.

 There are several service options, and, in the past, a clergy would automatically be nominated to officiate.
-They may not have known the person who died; they may not even have time to speak with the family before the funeral.
-The person who has died may not have been to church for years; in fact, religion may not have played an integral part in their lives, and a religious service could prove an inappropriate option.
+They may not have known the person who died or even had time to speak with the family before the funeral.
+The person who has died may not have been to church for years; religion may not have played an integral part in their lives, and a religious service could prove an inappropriate option.
 Religious services are still very popular, and we encourage families to make the service option that best suits them.
 However, an ever-increasing number of people now seek an alternative that offers more celebrational content and is in keeping with the person who has passed away fitting.

 The Searson family can recommend a range of celebrants, or you can nominate your own; the choice is yours to make.
-You may not be aware, but you can actually officiate the funeral service yourselves if this is an option you'd like to take.
-However, the Searson family have their own in-house Celebrant.
-Andy Searson has been officiating services for many years and takes a much more positive approach to the lives he has been asked to remember.
+You may not be aware, but you can officiate the funeral service yourselves if this is an option you'd like to take.
+However, the Searson family have their in-house Celebrant.
+Andy Searson has been officiating services for many years and brings a much more positive approach to the lives he has been asked to remember.
 The 'Celebration Service' focuses on the lives lost, the years lived, the personality, interests, and the love they shared.
-These types of service provide a positive focus, enabling family and friends to share an opportunity to remember as well as say farewell.
+These services provide a positive focus, enabling family and friends to share an opportunity to remember and say farewell.

-The core element to any service of celebration remembers the lives lost; that is what the day is all about, after all.
-As such, Andy will sit with you and reminisce and reflect upon the years, humour, stories, and life.
+The core element of any service of celebration is remembering the lives lost; that is what the day is all about.
+Andy will sit with you and reminisce and reflect upon the years, humour, stories, and life.
 He will create a fitting tribute which we will offer during the funeral service.
-This will comprise almost half the service time, giving everyone a chance to learn about the early years, smile at the funny times, share tears of sadness and joys and generally be enriched by the memories.
+This will comprise almost half the service time, giving everyone a chance to learn about the early years, smile at the funny times, share tears of sadness and joy and generally be enriched by the memories.

 Andy's approach, regardless of circumstances, is very much informal, relaxed, often conversational and, at times, interactive to help guests feel an integral part of the service.
-From young children to the longest of years lived, Andy has created thousands of services, all of which have been received exceptionally well.
-Many people who attend a celebration service often say how wonderful it was, how unexpected but very much wanted and even comments such as 'the best funeral I have ever been to'.
+Andy has created thousands of services from young children to the longest of years lived; all received exceptionally well.
+Many people who attend a celebration service often say how wonderful it was, how unexpected but very much wanted, and even comments such as 'the best funeral I have ever been to'.
 The Tribute can be audio recorded for future reflection; we even provide printed copies for the family to keep.
 In addition, and unique to the Searson family, We can incorporate the Tribute into a DVD story, with photographs through the years, a wonderful memorial to cherish with the memories.

-It is essential to remember that you will always remember the funeral day, regardless of its creation and delivery.
-It is such an important day, and we do all we can to put together something that you will always remember with positive thoughts.
-It is also important to remember that the day is more than just celebrating the lives lost; it is also a time to share the grief and, ultimately, say farewell.
+It is essential to remember that you will never forget the funeral day, regardless of its creation and delivery.
+It is such an important day, and we do all we can to put together something you will never forget with positive thoughts.
+It is also important to remember that the day is more than just celebrating the lives lost; it is also a time to share the grief and say farewell.
 The funeral service is structured to balance the emotions so that when the farewell part of the service comes, everyone feels relaxed, inspired, and emotionally ready for the final moment.
 We can create a service; each will depend on the individual family, wishes, and requirements.
-Aspects such as music, readings, verses, poems all help contribute to a fitting service and one that fully reflects the life lost.
+Aspects such as music, readings, verses, and poems all help contribute to a fitting service and one that fully reflects the life lost.

 POEMS / VERSES:

-The readings offered during service should also have relevance, appropriate, and not necessarily the more mainstream and common poems often used.
-Once the Tribute has been taken, the Searson family will offer suggested readings that will have relevance, not necessarily religious, but something meaningful that reflects life.
+The readings offered during service should also be relevant and appropriate, not necessarily the more mainstream and typical poems often used.
+Once the Tribute has been taken, the Searson family will offer suggested readings that are relevant, not necessarily religious, but something meaningful that reflects life.
 However, many celebrational services incorporate spiritual comfort and, where suited, include prayers should this be a wish.

-The ultimate aim of our services is to capture the life, love, and personality of the person who has died.
+Our services aim to capture the life, love, and personality of the person who has died.
 An experience of smiles and tears, a warming and emotional service which provides a lasting and fitting tribute and farewell.
-We recognise fully that we have only one chance to get the service exactly right, and no stone is left unturned to afford all those attending a lasting, positive experience.
+We recognise that we have only one chance to get the service precisely right, and no stone is left unturned to afford all those attending a lasting, positive experience.